InfoSecInnovations/concierge/GITHUB_COLLABORATOR_GUIDE.md

 ### Pre-release versions

-For testing purposes it may be required to publish a release, as we need to verify that Concierge and its Configurator work in an environment identical to production, and this can only be achieved by publishing the Python dependencies to PyPI and the Docker image to Docker Hub.
+For testing purposes it may be required to publish a release, as we need to verify that Shabti and its Configurator work in an environment identical to production, and this can only be achieved by publishing the Python dependencies to PyPI and the Docker image to Docker Hub.

 - For general testing you can publish from any branch, a release candidate should be published from the `X.Y.Z` release branch once you believe its contents are ready for a major release and just need some testing first.
 - For general testing use `0.XaN` or `0.X.YaN` for a patch, for release candidates use `0.XrcN` or `0.X.YrcN` for a patch.